computablelabs/compspec/TopLevelSpec.md

 TODO: This scheme isn't finalized yet.
 Leave comments below and will update this top level specification.

+### Authorized Backends
+Each data market will maintain a list of authorized backend systems.
+A full vote of the council (#28) will be needed to add, remove, or authorize backends.

+- `Market.get_backend_system()`: Returns list of authorized backend systems for the market
+- `Market.add_backend_system(id)`: This must be authorized by a vote of the council.
+- `Market.remove_backend_system(id)`: This must be authorized by a vote of the council

 ## Backend Specification
 A `Backend` is a system that is responsible for storing data off-chain.
 Any `Market` contains a list of authorized `Backend`s which hold the raw data associated with the `Market`.